nordseele/nordhat/hardware/notes.md

 # Notes

+(Work in progress, more photos and infos coming later today 19/04/19)

 # Before you start...
 We do not provide a "step by step build guide" for this project.
 There are only a few components and we assume you have a prior experience building electronic projects, soldering, etc. You'll find the references on the silkscreen and in the BOM and some additional tips and explanations in this page.
 The "hardware part" of the construction might require further experimentation/tricks.
 For example you'll probably need to adjust the height of the standoffs if you choose to use a 3mm panel instead of a 2mm one.
 All the things learned and tested during the construction of this prototype are reflected here.
 If you choose another component than the one listed in the suggested BOM (encoders, jack connectors, etc) you should verify that the footprint and pin-out matches, do this at your own risk. *Think "DIY" and use common sense.*